gamminghobbit/CSE210-code/README.md

 # cse210-student-template
-This is the starter code for students in CSE 210.
+This is what I plan on using the template. to learn how to use classes to help create a game.
+-William G. Hardy

 This repository contains the starter code for many different projects.
 They are arranged as follows: